martinjpratt/Augmented-Reality-Ice-Sheet/README.md

 **Running the model:**

 Hit the 'Play' button at the bottom of the model space to begin.
-The model will begin with mass balance set so that ice will accumulate wherever the mouse pointer is located on the model surface.
+The model will begin with mass balance set so that ice will accumulate beneath wherever the cloud or sun is located above the model surface.

+You can also set the mass balance to be negative and 'melt' the ice sheet you've created.

 ## Build environments